WebAssembly/design/Web.md

 section; these can be used in the same contexts as JavaScript functions.
 If there are no names provided, then engines should somehow indicate this;
-(it may be sufficient to simply use e.g. an empty string if the name is immediately adjacent to a wasm location, as its format clearly indicates that the function is a wasm function).
+(it may be sufficient to simply use e.g. an empty string if the name is immediately adjacent to a WebAssembly location, as its format clearly indicates that the function is a WebAssembly function).
 Note also that this document does not specify the full format of strings such as stack frame representations;
-this allows engines to continue using their existing formats for JavaScript (which existing code may already be depending on) while still printing wasm frames in a format consistent with JavaScript.
+this allows engines to continue using their existing formats for JavaScript (which existing code may already be depending on) while still printing WebAssembly frames in a format consistent with JavaScript.

 ## Modules